 On the other hand, a microcontroller has the CPU, RAM, ROM, and peripherals all embedded onto a single chip.
 This effectively makes it a computer on a single chip.

 With everything embedded on a single chip, a microcontroller, of course, has lower performance capabilities than a microprocessor powered computer.
 However, when it comes to typical IoT devices such as smart industrial machines, microcontrollers are a much better choice, as they provide sufficient computing power while keeping costs and complexity low.

 There are hundreds of CPUs on the market, so it’s important to understand common features before deciding on the best CPU for your IoT project.

 This is the primary distinction between different MCUs.
 You’ll find five different options currently available:

-64-bit: These are reserved for high-end systems, normally Linux or other OS.
-Normally you need a specific (compute intensity) reason to jump from 32-bit to a 64-bit system.
+- 64-bit: These are reserved for high-end systems, usually Linux or other OS.
+You typically need a specific (compute intensity) reason to jump from a 32-bit to a 64-bit system.

 *Note on 32-bit systems: Normally, the clock frequency is an important design factor.
 Clocks above 100Mhz (especially Ghz designs) usually require extra thought on PCB design since the PCB traces can begin to interfere with each other.

 The majority of MCUs use one of the following architecture: